 19. Review of Charter

-19.1 This Board Charter will be reviewed annually, or at a time agreed by the Board of South East Water.
+19.1 This Iota Board Charter is to be reviewed annually, or as agreed by the Board of South East Water.